 Examine blacklisting – If a mail server is recognized to send a bunch of spam, it will be blacklisted.
 Even if you aren’t sending spam, if your mail is arriving from a standard mail server that has, your email deliverability may be compromised.

-To avoid having your domain blacklisted, we recommend that most email marketers use email marketing providers.
+To avoid having your domain blacklisted, we recommend that most email marketers use email marketing service providers.
 DigitalAka is a good option because it offers excellent email marketing services.

 Make Your Emails Authentic – We’re now moving on to more technical advice.
 If you’re utilizing an email marketing service like DigitalAka, SMTPget, or idealsmtp, they’ll handle the technical specifics for you for the next few recommendations.